The Complete Guide to Niue on a Budget

 Niue keeps its accommodation options small and intimate.
 Those on a budget will want to set their sights on Niue’s holiday homes and guesthouses.

-An affordable accommodation option in Niue, guesthouses and lodges are typically one large home renovated into a B&B-style accommodation.
+An affordable accommodation option in Niue, guesthouses are typically one large home renovated into a B&B-style accommodation.
 Expect private guest rooms, some with ensuites, as well as shared facilities, such as a kitchen, lounge and bathroom.
 See what else to expect in How to Pick the Right Guesthouse in Niue for You and check out our top picks in the 10 Best Guesthouses in Niue.
+Rates for guesthouse rooms are typically NZ$50-$70 per solo/couple per night.

 One of the amazing things about Niue is that most of the activities travellers come to do are, in fact, free.
 It doesn’t cost a dime to explore the sea tracks leading to amazing snorkelling spots and landscapes.
 At the historical sites around Niue, the information signs are your tour guide teaching you more about the island as you explore.
 There are even free cultural experiences to delve into, from weaving demonstrations to browsing the local market.
 We go through plenty of options in the 10 Free & Cheap Things To Do in Niue.